The expenses that occur in businesses are classified into two types – fixed expenses and variable expenses.

 4) Debt expense

 Some businesses will have debt.
-In such case, the interest that is paid is a variable and fixed expenses.
+In such case, the interest that is paid is a variable and fixed costs.

-Thus as seen in the example, fixed expenses are an important component to project profit and also to calculate break-even point for a business.
+Thus as seen in the example, fixed costs are an important component to project profit and also to calculate break-even point for a business.

 Typically expenses and will generally differ based on the business.